 from hostile attacks during the waning days of the Byzantine Empire.
 Venture into chapels and courtyards adorned with beautiful frescoes.
 Take in panoramic views of the surrounding countryside, when on a clear day, you can see as far as Mt.
 Olympus.
-Upon return to Athens, enjoy a private visit to the archaeological research laboratory and restoration workshop at the American School of Classical Studies.
+Upon return to Athens, meet with a local expert to discuss the political and economic landscape of contemporary Greece.

 Days 10 & 11 — Athens/Aegina